 How can I find out if I am infected with E. coli?

-Eating or drinking contaminated products may cause some people to have stomach cramps, fever, diarrhea, and/or vomiting.
+Eating or drinking contaminated products might cause some people to have stomach cramps, fever, diarrhea, and/or vomiting.
 In severe cases, there can be bloody diarrhea, which requires medical care right away.
 Rarely, people with E. coli infection can develop a form of kidney failure called hemolytic uremic syndrome.
 This condition is serious and can lead to kidney damage and death.

 If you have symptoms of an E. coli infection, a healthcare provider will likely need a stool sample (feces) from you to test for E. coli.
 Most healthy people recover in a couple of days without the need for medications.
-If you are very ill your healthcare provider may prescribe medications including antibiotics.
+If you are very ill your healthcare provider might prescribe medications including antibiotics.

-Would having an E. coli infection increase the chance of other pregnancy related problems?
+Would having an E. coli infection increase the chance of other pregnancy-related problems?

-An E. coli infection in your vagina or uterus might result in pregnancy problems.
-There may be an increased chance for preterm rupture of membranes (a breaking of the amniotic sac, which holds the amniotic fluid around the developing baby), preterm delivery (delivery before 37 weeks of pregnancy) or stillbirth with severe E. coli infection.
-There are reports of E. coli causing low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth).
+An E. coli infection in the vagina or uterus might increase the chance of pregnancy-related problems, such as preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth).
+There might be an increased chance for bleeding, preterm rupture of membranes (a breaking of the amniotic sac, which holds the amniotic fluid around the fetus), or stillbirth with severe E. coli infection.
 Sepsis (serious widespread bodily infection) during pregnancy has also been reported.
 Babies born with E. coli infections are sometimes very sick.

 Does having an E. coli infection in pregnancy affect future behavior or learning for the child?